In this section you will find further details about the programme. This page will be updated as and when required.

 We aim for the hospital due to go live in late 2029.
 This is a challenging deadline and is in part due to the Department of Health issuing instructions requiring the removal of RAAC planks by 2030.

-An outline planning application will be submitted to Cheshire East Council in December 2024, with a decision expected in spring 2025.
+An outline planning application will be submitted to Cheshire East Council in spring 2025.

 The Full Business Case (FBC) will be submitted in summer 2026 and provides the detailed designs, final value for money evidence, and detailed arrangements for construction and handover of the new hospital.